Last updated on May 2nd, 2019

 For parents that share custody, relocation may mean losing visitation time with your child.
 Consider the following example:

 Frank and Mary share custody of their son, Sammy.
-Frank and Mary both live in the city of Richmond, so Sammy spends half a week with Frank and half with Mary.
+Frank and Mary both live in the city of Richmond, so Sammy spends half of his week with Frank and half with Mary.
 However, Mary suddenly gets a job in Maryland and decides to move.

-In this specific scenario, the Richmond County court may determine that it is in Sammy’s best interest to go with Mary to Maryland.
+In this specific scenario, the Richmond County court could determine that it is in Sammy’s best interest to go with Mary to Maryland.

-This is because Sammy would have better access to education and a higher standard of living there.
+This is because Sammy may have better access to education or a higher standard of living there.
 For Frank, this means that Sammy cannot live with him for half of each week since Mary’s new home is so far away.
 Further, he may have to travel to Maryland just to see his son.

 In the example case above, the court decided that Sammy would have a better quality of life by living with Mary, and as a result of that decision Frank would lose visitation time.